 While you are caught up in this artform it relaxes your mind and distracts you from unwanted thoughts.

 I think if you know how this is a great hobby for anyone

 Now you can take it further and spin the yarn.

 That is so meditative and will keep your mind from getting anxious. with anxiety and or depression.
-Calms the mind, lift the spirit.
+Calms the mind, lifts the spirit.